 When he worked with Goethe, he made him interested in modern philosophy and thaugt him the basics of Kant’s philosophy.
 In a letter to Goethe, Schiller expressed his pleasure that Goethe became interested in Hegel.

 Schiller writes positive about Hegel in these letters:

 - Schiller to W.Humboldt, Weimar 1803-08-18

 - Schiller to Goethe, Weimar 1803-11-30

 Aa far as we know, these are the only times that Schiller has written in his letters about Hegel.
-However, he was before already in close contacts with Hegels close friend and university room mate Hoelderlin, whom Schiller also had promoted.
-Both Hegel and Hölderlin read a lot of Schiller in their youth and student time and Hegel in his bernese years was one of the subscribers of “Die Horen” when they came out.
+However, he was before already in close contacts with Hegels close friend and university room mate Hölderlin, whom Schiller also had promoted.
+Both Hegel and Hölderlin read a lot of Schiller in their youth and student time and Hegel in his bernese years was one of the subscribers of “Die Horen” (the famous Journal from Goethe and Schiller) when they came out.